membrane-systems/PCAlipids/README.md

     $ python3 --version

-So you have successfully installed Python 3 interpreter, to launch it run
+To launch the Python 3 interpreter run:

     $ python3

-or to execute python script run
+To execute python script (script.py) run:

     $ python3 script.py

-**NOTE**: How install third-party modules packages and modules for python?
+**NOTE**: Third-party python modules and module packages can be downloaded and installed using *pip*.
-The most crucial third-party Python package is pip.
-Once installed, you can download and install any modules for Python.
 Python 3.4 and later versions include pip by default, so to check if pip installed, open command prompt and run:
     $ command -v pip

-It is important to note that pip package belongs to Python interpreter version 2.x and pip3 package belongs to Python 3.x.
+It is important to note that *pip* package belongs to Python interpreter version 2.x and *pip3* package belongs to Python 3.x.

-### Some PCALipids basics:
+### PCAlipids basics:

-To run LIMOS on your computer open command prompt and run:
+To run the software on your computer open command prompt and run:

-    $ python3 limos.py
+    $ python3 pcalipids.py

-Obviously, nothing happens, except that an output line appears:
+The following output line will appear:

     $ Use -h or -help for more information

 Let’s follow the advice and enter the following command in prompt:

-    $ python3 limos.py -h
+    $ python3 pcalipids.py -h
     or
-    $ python3 limos.py -help
+    $ python3 pcalipids.py -help

-This command displays information about the functions that are implemented in the limos.
+This command displays information about the functions that are implemented in the PCAlipids.
-Let's try to analyze the trajectory with LIMOS!
+Let's try to analyze the trajectory using it!

-**Step by step**:

-Analyzing the lipid bilayer trajectory with LIMOS consists basically of 2 principal steps:
-* Converting the trajectory of lipid bilayer into trajectory with single lipid molecule without water
-* Providing principal component analysis for concatenated trajectory
+**ANALYSIS**:

 #### Step 1

-You need to place the LIMOS script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and file of the topology (*.pdb) of your system.
+You need to place the PCAlipids script file in the folder that contains the trajectory (.xtc, .trr, etc.) and structure  (.pdb) files for your system.
+In our case, the names of the trajectory and structure files are “trajectory.xtc” and “structure.pdb”, respectively.
+The concatenated trajectory is produced by running:
-In our case, name of trajectory file - “trajectory.xtc” and topology file - “topology.pdb”.
-To start, as it was said, it is necessary to create a concatenated trajectory.
-Run next command:

-    $ python3 limos.py concat -f trajectory.xtc -t topology.pdb
+    $ python3 pcalipids.py concat -f trajectory.xtc -t structure.pdb

-We specified the trajectory file and the topology file for our script, but did not specify the names of the output files, so they will be called “concatenated.xtc” and “average.pdb” for trajectory and topology, respectively.
-Also, in your working folder, files of the concatenated trajectory and topology should appear.
+**Description**: Creates a concatenated trajectory.

+**Input**: Trajectory file and structure file.
+Optional: reference structure for alignment, starting frame, frame step.

+**Output**: Trajectory file and topology file for single lipid molecule.

+**Parameters**:

+**Required**:
+* -f \<input trajectory file>
+* -t \<input topology file>

+**Optional**:
+* -ref \<reference structure>
+* -stride \<positive integer; step of reading frames>
+* -dt \<time in ps; number to determine from which frame to read the trajectory>
+* -oc \<output trajectory file> - concatenated trajectory
+* -oa \<output topology file> - average structure calculated from the concatenated trajectory

 #### Step 2

 Now you are ready to move on to the next step.
 Run in the command prompt:

-    $ python3 limos.py covar -f concatenated.xtc -t average.pdb
+    $ python3 pcalipids.py covar -f concatenated.xtc -t average.pdb

-After execution you will find 4 new files in your working directory.

-Files:
+**Description**: Carry out the PCA of the concatenated trajectory.

+**Input**: Concatenated trajectory file and structure file.
+Optional: two positive integers to defining the range of principal components for the analysis.

+**Output**: Files with eigenvalues, eigenvectors, covariance matrix and projections.

+**Parameters**:

+**Required**:
+* -f \<input trajectory file>
+* -t \<input topology file>

+**Optional**:
+* -first \<number of the first principal component>
+* -last \<number of the last principal component>
+* -oeval \<output file with eigenvalues>
+* -oevec \<output file with eigenvectors>
+* -ocov \<output file with covariance matrix>
+* -op \<output file with projections>

+**Files**:
 * covar.dat - covariance matrix
 * eigenval.xvg - eigenvalues
 * eigenvec.xvg - eigenvectors